nion-software/nionui/README.rst

 Introduction
 ============
-This is a UI library that can run with a pyqt, PySide2, or nionui-tool backend.
+This is a UI library that can run with a pyside2, or nionui-tool backend.